Join The Movement

 We can’t fix the litter problem overnight, but we should all do our part to help stop littering.

 Litter on Tennessee roadways is a serious problem, and it needs serious solutions.
-It damages the environment, gets into our waterways, endangers our wildlife, is a detractor for our beautiful state, and costs TDOT more than $23 million a year to clean up.
-Will you do your part to help end littering in Tennessee?
-These three simple steps will go a long way!
+It damages the environment, gets into our waterways, endangers our wildlife, is a detractor for our beautiful state and costs TDOT more than $23 million a year to clean up.

 - Stop littering: Learn what constitutes trash and take steps to avoid intentional or unintentional littering.